StoddardSpencer96/Discord-Bot/README.md

 * Add Sounds to the Bot

 # Under Construction:
+Weather (implement it properly; currently doing so in small, maintainable steps)

 ## Former Commands
 * $responding True (removed on Dec 24th, 2020)